 215 West Main Street

 Come to this casual family restaurant for a budget lunch or dinner, with a view of Port Jefferson Harbor as a bonus.
 The Steamroom, a local tradition for more than 35 years, is located in the heart of historic Port Jefferson Village.

 Enjoy clams, scallops, lobsters, chowder and even burgers.
 In warmer weather, visitors can enjoy their meals on the seaside deck.
 In addition, there's live entertainment all summer long.

 4 East Broadway

-This eatery, established in 1929 on the banks of the Connetquot River, offers great seafood including king crab legs, Oysters Rockefeller, baked clams, potato-crusted cud, served up with live music.
+This eatery, established in 1929 on the banks of the Connetquot River, offers great seafood including king crab legs, Oysters Rockefeller, baked clams, potato-crusted cod, served up with live music in the summer months.

 Entrees include fresh fish from their own boat, king crab legs, salmon, and for the truly hungry, a large seafood platter.

 500 Shore Drive